beth94victoria/kraftme/README.md

 Trello progress over our project can be found on the rest of our Trello boards [here](./docs/trello_boards)

+The Trello board can also be seen in full at https://trello.com/b/AZ2b8Oy7/kraft-me-marketplace

 # Answers to the Short Answer questions

 #### 1. What is the need (i.e. challenge) that you will be addressing in your project?